terrencehan/Tower/README.md

 Tower - An experiental programming language
 =========================
-Here is an experiental implementation of a small language named Tower.
+Here is an experimental implementation of a small language named Tower.
 I write this just for fun, but i really wanna finish it. :)

 INSTALLATION